sageserpent-open/NTestCaseBuilder/README.markdown

 																										-	Test Variable (of the 'Bar' constructor parameter with 3 levels
 																											               - closed, normal business and taking last orders)
 								-	Synthesis (of a sequence of Operation)
-															- 	Test Variable (of an 'Operation' with two levels - execute 'DoThis()' and execute 'DoThat()')
+															- 	TestVariable (of an 'Operation' with two levels - execute 'DoThis()' and execute 'DoThat()')
-															-	Test Variable (ditto)
+															-	TestVariable (ditto)
-															-	Test Variable (ditto)
+															-	TestVariable (ditto)
-															-	Test Variable (ditto)
+															-	TestVariable (ditto)

-NTestCaseBuilder realises such conceptual trees as trees of *test case factories* - each factory can be either a *synthesizing factory*, an *interleaving factory*, a *test variable level factory* or a *singleton factory*.
+NTestCaseBuilder realises such conceptual trees as trees of *test case factories* - each factory can be either a *synthesizing factory*, an *interleaving factory*, a *test variable factory* or a *singleton factory*.

 A factory has two roles:-